-Contact the Permissions Issue Team if you cannot access the application form for a certificate of approval (COA).
+Contact the Permissions Issue Team by email at firstname.lastname@example.org if you cannot access the application form for a certificate of approval (COA).

 This service is available 8:30am to 4:30pm Australian Eastern Standard Time, Monday to Friday to answer your questions and explain the application process.